Seeking dark matter with $\gamma$-ray attenuation: Analysis and results

 We can confront now the predicted optical depth due to ALP decays with attenuation measurements.
 We take public optical depth measurements obtained from the analysis of 739 blazars observed by FermiLAT~\cite{Fermilat_EBL18} and 38 blazars observed by ground-based Cherenkov observatories~\cite{Desai_EBL}.
 These amount to optical depth measurements in 12 $z_{\rm s}$ bins for $E_{\gamma}\in\left[10-10^3\right]$ GeV, and in 2 $z_{\rm s}$ bins for $E_{\gamma}\in\left[0.1-20\right]$ TeV.
-We combine these measurements with the inferred optical depth from astrophysical sources described above and its uncertainty to generate a sample of residual optical depths $\tau_{\rm res}$ to be contributed from ALP decays: we subtract the inferred astrophysical optical depth $\tau_{\rm astro}$ from the measured optical depth $\tau_{\rm meas}$ and add all uncertainties in quadrature.
-We remove lower-limit measurements from our sample, and consider upper limits as follows: we take $\tau_{\rm res}=0$ and the uncertainty to be $\sigma^2(\tau_{\rm res})=(\sigma(\tau_{\rm meas})-\sum\tau_{\rm astro})^2+\sum\sigma^2_{\rm up}(\tau_{\rm astro})$, where $\sigma_{\rm up}$ denotes the upper value uncertainty.
-Finally, if $\tau_{\rm res}-\sigma_{\rm low}(\tau_{\rm res})<0$, we turn $\tau_{\rm res}$ into a 68\% confidence level upper limit set at the value for which the cumulative distribution function of a normalized asymmetric Gaussian with only $\tau>0$ is 0.683.
-We find $\tau_{\rm res}>0$ in some cases, which is consistent with previous results comparing EBL determinations with the EBL inferred from $\gamma$-ray attenuation~\cite{SaldanaLopez_EBL}.
+We combine these measurements with the inferred optical depth and uncertainty from astrophysical sources to generate a sample of residual optical depth $\tau_{\rm res}$ to be contributed from unaccounted-for sources (i.e., the ALP decays in this case).
+We remove lower-limit measurements from our sample since they do not set any limit to the additional contributions.
+Further details on the computation of $\tau_{\rm res}$ can be found in App.~\ref{sec:AppB} We find $\tau_{\rm res}>0$ in some cases, which is consistent with previous results comparing EBL determinations with the inference from $\gamma$-ray attenuation~\cite{SaldanaLopez_EBL}.